gerben-stavenga/RetroOS/README.md

 - Timers, screen
 - OS API (what functionality the OS provides)

-### Meta
+### Going meta

 To facilitate development and testability it should be possible to implement arch on top of the kernel OS API.
-Which means one should be able to build the OS that runs inside it's own OS.
+Which means one should be able to build the OS that runs inside its own OS.
 This would be another self-hosting milestone.
 The other arch implementation would be against the linux (posix) API allowing development of kernel on linux / macos as a regular user application.